Finite-element discretization of the smectic density equation: Abstract

 \section{Abstract}

-{The density variation of smectic A liquid crystals is modelled by a fourth-order PDE, which exhibits two complications over the biharmonic or other typical $H^2$-elliptic fourth-order problems.
-First, the equation involves a ``Hessian-squared'' (div-div-grad-grad) operator, rather than a biharmonic (div-grad-div-grad) operator.
-Secondly, while positive-definite, the equation has a ``wrong-sign'' shift, making it somewhat more akin to a Helmholtz operator, with lowest-energy modes arising from certain plane waves, than an elliptic one.
-In this paper, we analyze and compare three finite-element formulations for such PDEs, based on $H^2$-conforming elements, the $C^0$ interior penalty method, and a mixed finite-element formulation that explicitly introduces approximations to the gradient of the solution and a Lagrange multiplier.
-The conforming method is simple but is impractical to apply in three dimensions; the interior-penalty method works well in two and three dimensions but has lower-order convergence and (in preliminary experiments) seems difficult to precondition; the mixed method uses more degrees of freedom, but works well in both two and three dimensions, and is amenable to monolithic multigrid preconditioning.
-Numerical results verify the finite-element convergence for all discretizations, and illustrate the trade-offs between the three schemes. }
+{\revise{The fourth-order PDE that models the density variation of smectic A liquid crystals presents unique challenges in its (numerical) analysis beyond more common fourth-order operators, such as the classical biharmonic.
+While the operator is positive definite, the equation has a ``wrong-sign'' shift, making it somewhat more akin to an indefinite Helmholtz operator, with lowest-energy modes consisting of plane waves.
+As a result, for large shifts, the natural continuity, coercivity, and inf-sup constants degrade considerably, impacting standard error estimates.} In this paper, we analyze and compare three finite-element formulations for such PDEs, based on $H^2$-conforming elements, the $C^0$ interior penalty method, and a mixed finite-element formulation that explicitly introduces approximations to the gradient of the solution and a Lagrange multiplier.
+The conforming method is simple but is impractical to apply in three dimensions; the interior-penalty method works well in two and three dimensions but has lower-order convergence and (in preliminary experiments) seems difficult to precondition; the mixed method uses more degrees of freedom, but works well in both two and three dimensions, and is amenable to monolithic multigrid preconditioning. \revise{Our analysis reveals different behaviours of the error bounds with the shift parameter and mesh size for the different schemes.} Numerical results verify the finite-element convergence for all discretizations, and illustrate the trade-offs between the three schemes.} \keywords{Argyris elements; $C^0$ interior penalty method; Mixed finite-element method; Smectic liquid crystals.}